-Setting a Positive Environment Goals to help children to: Be safe with themselves and with others; Feel good about themselves; Develop self-control and good coping skills; Appropriately express their feelings; Become more independent; Balance their needs and wants with those of others; Learn new problem-solving skills, including non-violent and other resources in caring, appropriate ways. <section-header></section-header> Positive methods of child guidance: A plan for appropriate behavior through the environment by arranging furniture and other materials to encourage active learning and independence; A plan for daily scheduling that prevents boredom, waiting, hurriedness, with time to relax and enjoy activities, as well as a daily routine with opportunities for children to select activities and move between them at their own pace, and gives children ample notice of transitions; Providing children to select activities and move between them at their own pace, and gives children ample notice of transitions; Providing children to participate in the establishment of rules, policies and procedures where appropriate and feasible; Reinforcing positive behavior by recognizing children's positive actions; Modeling appropriate behavior by the adults say, expect and do; Redirecting children news from negative behavior action and toward positive activities by interrupting a child's negative behavior and steering the child toward an acceptable substitute activity; Teaching children new skills and encouraging them to discuss and resolve their conflicts on their own or with the adult's assistance, when necessary, rather than imposing an adult's solution on them.
-Encouraging children to express their feelings in words and to resolve problems peacefully; Ignoring simple inappropriate negative behavior that is unpleasant; Working in close partnership with parents to address children's difficulties at home and at the program.
-Developing shared and understanding to foster consistency between home and school; Observing and recording children's behaviors;
+Positive methods of child guidance:

+- A plan for appropriate behavior through the environment by arranging furniture and other materials to encourage active learning and independence: - ◆ A plan for daily scheduling that prevents boredom, waiting, hurriedness, with time to relax and enjoy activities, as well as a daily routine with opportunities for children to select activities and move between them at their own pace, and gives children ample notice of transitions; - ◆ Providing children with expectations that are clear, age-appropriate and applied in a consistent way; - ◆ Allowing children to participate in the establishment of rules, policies and procedures where appropriate and feasible; - Reinforcing positive behavior by recognizing children's positive actions; - Modeling appropriate behavior by the adults say, expect and do; - Redirecting children away from negative behavior action and toward positive activities by interrupting a child's negative behavior and steering the child toward an acceptable substitute activity; - Teaching children new skills and encouraging them to discuss and resolve their conflicts on their own or with the adult's assistance, when necessary, rather than imposing an adult's solution on them.
+Encouraging children to express their feelings in words and to resolve problems peacefully: - Ignoring simple inappropriate negative behavior that is unpleasant; - Working in close partnership with parents to address children's difficulties at home and at the program.
+Developing shared and understanding to foster consistency between home and school; - Observing and recording children's behaviors;